mbalex99/londor/README.md

 ## Serving Static Files

 Serving Static Files is super easy with `@ServeStatic`
+- The first parameter is the route of the static file
+- The second parameter is the path to file to serve.

+This is simply a wrapper around `express.static` API

 ```typescript
 import { ServeStatic, BaseRoute } from 'londor'